 - Calmer does not contain sugar, gluten, wheat or animal products.

-- It is suitable for diabetics and vegetarians
+- It is suitable for diabetics

 - Management of stress and depression